- This event has passed.

 Iyengar Yoga with Monique

 Monique LOVES Iyengar yoga.
 She has practiced yoga for the past 10 years has been teaching for 3.
 Monique has a background in Architecture and Sustainable Development, and has completed degrees in both.
 Since 2015, Monique has changed her career radically from Architecture to teaching yoga full time.
 She is passionate about teaching yoga because she believes it guides people to live more connected, authentic, fulfilled and sustainable lives.
 She believes in the powerful effects of yoga on the body and mind.
 Her teaching focuses on alignment, because she believes that it is with alignment that one finds true freedom in yoga, and that alignment can help one go much deeper into one’s yoga practice.
 Find out more about her and regular classes at Ayama Yoga.
 Come on this trip and share classes with her twice daily!

 Wildlife Photography with Steve

 Steve is an ocean and photography addict, and has built his life around the ocean since 2009.
 He has lead sardine run trips for the last 9 years; a passion project he loves to share each year.
 Steve has advised, facilitated and assisted on expeditions with National Geographic magazine and the BBC’s Blue Planet II.
 He loves creating wild ocean experiences and rare photographic opportunities for clients.
-Steve is also the director of Animal Ocean, a wildlife expeditions company that brings you up close to the natural world (see more website and instagram).
 Join him on the Sardine Run for an action packed adventure that you won’t forget!
 See more of his photography on Instagram.